Intelligent Alert Management

 Removes duplicate notifications that you might receive from being targeted more than once in a group.

-If you're a member of a group more than once, because of your membership in sub-groups nested within that group, xMatters automatically removes duplicate notifications you'd receive if the parent group was a targeted recipient for an event.
+If you're a member of a group more than once, because of your membership in sub-groups nested within that group, xMatters automatically removes duplicate notifications you'd receive if the parent group was a targeted recipient for an alert.

 This doesn't apply if there's an delay or escalation between these notifications, or if the "Allow Duplicates" setting has been enabled for the parent group; for more information, see Group options and settings - Allow duplicates.